glihm/jsinterop-browser-webcryptoapi/README.md

 # Glihm.JSInterop.Browser.WebCryptoAPI

-A convenient way to use browser cryptography from `C#`.
+A convenient way to use browser cryptography from `Blazor`.

 ## Motivation